 This product is a good value.
 It provides most of the features of a 'real' DRO at a very attractive price.
 But don't try to use it on anything but the lathe it was designed for.
 It simply won't work.

 Rotary Encoder-Based DRO Package Comparison Table

 Scale-Based DRO Packages

 These DRO packages include the digital display unit, 2 or 3 scales, mounting hardware, and complete instructions for installation and use.

 Except for packages that are designed for a specific machine, scale-based DRO packages are designed to mount on any machine within the range of the scales.
 They all come with 'universal' mounting brackets.
-These mounting brackets are probably all you need to mount the DRO on larger machines.
+These mounting brackets are probably all you need to mount the DRO on large machines.
 On smaller machines (including mini lathes and mini mills) you will probably need to make some mounting brackets.
 Note that the Bluetooth DRO packages, except the universal models, come with all the brackets required for the machines they support.
 All scale-based DRO installations require drilling and tapping a number of holes in the machine.

 The biggest challenge is usually the cross slide on small lathes and the X-axis on small mills.
 On small lathes, the answer is sometimes to mount the DRO scale hanging in space behind the cross slide.
-On small mills, the smaller cross section of the Shooting Star and the DRO Pros magnetic scales can make it significantly easier to mount the X-axis scale behind the table without restricting the table travel.
+On small mills, the smaller cross section of the Bluetooth and the DRO Pros magnetic scales can make it significantly easier to mount the X-axis scale behind the table without restricting the table travel.
 Glass scales are a challenge to mount on small machines because of their large cross-section and fixed lengths.